-- certain depreciating assets which cost \$300 or less that are used mainly to produce non-business assessable income - see Immediate deduction (for certain nonbusiness depreciating assets costing \$300 or less) on page 9 - certain depreciating assets that cost or are written down to less than \$1,000 see Low-value pools on page 21 - in-house software for which expenditure has been allocated to a software development pool - see Software development pools on page 23 - depreciating assets used in exploration or prospecting see Mining and quarrying and minerals transport on page 28 - water facilities, horticultural plants and grapevines see Primary production depreciating assets on page 24 - certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations - see Landcare operations on page 27 - certain depreciating assets of primary producers and other landholders used for electricity connections or telephone lines see Electricity connections and telephone lines on page 28.
+- certain depreciating assets which cost \$300 or less that are used mainly to produce non-business assessable income see Immediate deduction (for certain non-business depreciating assets costing \$300 or less) on page 9 - certain depreciating assets that cost or are written down to less than \$1,000 see Low-value pools on page 20 - in-house software for which expenditure has been allocated to a software development pool - see Software development pools on page 22 - depreciating assets used in exploration or prospecting see

+Mining and quarrying and minerals transport on page 27 - water facilities and horticultural plants (including grapevines) see Primary production depreciating assets on page 23 - certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations - see Landcare operations on page 26 - certain depreciating assets of primary producers and other landholders used for electricity connections or telephone lines - see Electricity connections and telephone lines on page 27.

-There are also specific rules for working out deductions for depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2005 (NAT 6709-6.2005) for more information.
+There are also specific rules for working out deductions for depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2006 (NAT 6709-6.2006) for more information.